idio-lang/DIPS/source/implementing-idio/simple-types/numbers-and-constants.rst

 ---

-We've still room for a third type.
+We've still room for a third tagged type.
 I've not settled on one, though.
 I'm partial to a *flonum* type.
 Yes, a floating point number squeezed into 30 bits.  `IEEE 754`_, or something, with small mantissa and exponent.
 I don't use floating point enough to warrant the effort especially when what little floating point I use is more than adequately handled by :ref:`bignums`.
 One day.

-In the meanwhile, the space is reserved by the ``IDIO_PLACEHOLDER_TYPE``.
+In the meanwhile, the tag is reserved by the ``IDIO_PLACEHOLDER_TYPE``.

 64-bit Virtual Address Space